arvsrao/draw_convex_hull/README.md

 #### Compute and Draw a Convex Hull of a 2D Point Cloud

-The built executable creates a configurable convex hull demo.
+There is an executable that creates a configurable convex hull demo.
 The user can
  * choose the number of randomly generated points from which a convex hull is generated
- * pick a fast, ( n * log(n) ) convex hull algorithm, or the quadratic implementation.
+ * pick a fast, ( n * log(n) ) convex hull algorithm, or a slower quadratic implementation.

 ```
 Required parameters: